PythonJournos/refactoring101/README.md

 ## Phase 3 - Modularize

-In this third phase, we chop up our original *election_results.py* module into a legitimate Python [package][].
+In this third phase, we chop up our original *election_results.py* module into a legitimate Python package.
 The new directory structure is (hopefully) self-explanatory:

-TODO: RUN TESTS TO MAKE SURE PARSER AND SUMMARY STILL WORK

 ```
 ├── elex3
 │   ├── __init__.py
-│   ├── fake_va_elec_results.csv
 │   ├── lib
 │   │   ├── __init__.py
 │   │   ├── parser.py